-Resident Evil Revelations, despite it's relatively small fandom, has a group of fans who ship Parker and Raymond.
-Parker taking a bullet for Raymond and them saving each others' lives and Parker nicknaming Raymond does not help matters.
+Resident Evil Revelations has Parker and Raymond, with Parker taking a bullet for Raymond and them saving each others' lives, and Parker nicknaming Raymond.

-Do Leon and Buddy in Resident Evil: Damnation count?
+Leon and Buddy in Resident Evil: Damnation.
 Despite their initial antagonism, the two of them bond very quickly at the end, even fighting in perfect tandem.
 Buddy practically kills himself to manipulate the lickers into saving Leon from the Tyrants, and Leon is unable to leave him at the mercy of the Tyrants and therefore risking his own life.

 Resident Evil 6 introduces a new character for Chris to be with: Piers Nivans.
 While every other male character has a female lead to possibly ship with, Chris only has a male partner.
 From his "Yes, Captain!" to his jalousy of Finn receiving Chris's attention, he is often thought of as Chris's personal powerbottom.

 If you befriend the townsfolk and then don't speak to them for a while, talking to them will trigger a "Hey, long time no see" dialogue.
-Carlos' is appropriately...
-Carlos ('Have you been avoiding me?
-Not cool, bro!') while Rusk gets a pouty/angry face and dialogue which really only seems appropriate for potential love interests.
+Carlos' is "Have you been avoiding me?
+Not cool, bro!", while Rusk gets a pouty/angry face and dialogue which really only seems appropriate for potential love interests.
 Then consider most of his 'quests' are just giving you sweets...

-In the Saints Row series, the Boss becomes awfully fond of Shaundi, even if the Boss happens to be female.
-In fact, the second-to-last mission in The Third, ends with the Boss having to choose between hunting down Killbane and rescuing Shaundi from a monument that's been rigged with a bomb.
+The Boss becomes awfully fond of Shaundi, even if the Boss happens to be female.
+The second-to-last mission in The Third, ends with the Boss having to choose between hunting down Killbane and rescuing Shaundi from a monument that's been rigged with a bomb.
 If the Boss chooses to go after Killbane, Shaundi dies, and that's considered part of the Bad Ending.

 Sam & Max: Freelance Police has this is a good amount.
 This is even Lampshaded in the series several times.
 They have been mistaken for a couple more than twice, Sybil, the psychiatrist, found their perfect match as each other, Sam insists that "[Max] doesn't even like girls", as well as the fact that Sam goes into either unstoppable rage or deep depression if he thinks that Max is dead.
 They definitely are, however, Heterosexual Life-Partners.

-Roger in Shikigami No Shiro III gets intensely jealous of Kohtaro's shikigami, Sayo, and loathes the fact that she gets to spend so much time around his "beloved Kohtaro".
+Roger in Castle of Shikigami III gets intensely jealous of Kohtaro's shikigami, Sayo, and loathes the fact that she gets to spend so much time around his "beloved Kohtaro".